Rocky Mountaineer train traveling through the Rocky Mountains with luxury dining on board.

 Top luxury train trips in the USA

-1. Rocky Mountaineer | The Canadian Rockies and beyond
+1. Rocky Mountaineer | The Rockies and beyond

-2. Hickory Creek Car | between New York City and Albany, NY
+2. Hickory Creek Car | between New York City and Chicago

 This is a car, not a full train: the rearmost car on the Hudson River Rail Excursions's 20th Century Limited train.
 It has a “lookout lounge” with big picture windows to look out onto the Hudson River, four bedrooms and four bathrooms, lounge seating for 16 and dinner seating for eight.
 There’s an onboard kitchen where a chef prepares a four-course meal for you.
 Staff in period attire hovers throughout the trip to serve your every need (or most of them, anyway).
-This 20th Century Limited is a sleek, silver, mid-modern from 1948 and traverses the rails originally traveled by the line from 1902 to 1967.
-You can go a five-day roundtrip between NYC and Chicago or a one-way overnight in each direction.
+This 20th Century Limited is a sleek, silver, mid-modern train from 1948 and traverses the rails originally traveled by the line from 1902 to 1967.
+You can go on a five-day roundtrip between NYC and Chicago or a one-way overnight trip in either direction.

 Advertising